The DATEDIF function calculates the difference between two days. You can return the difference in days, months, years, or combinations.

 Related functions

-DAYS – Simple duration of time formula with just days.
+DAYS – Simple duration formula with just days.

 MINUS – Subtract one value from another.
 You can use this function with dates.